Why Should I Use Guest Review in Project Management Software?

 - Slower approval cycles

-Plus, you can keep the files linked to tasks so you can monitor and report on their progress.
-With this functionality, it’s easy to see if a file is still waiting on someone to approve it or if it’s back with the creator for edits, etc.
+You can also keep the files linked to tasks so you can monitor and report on their progress.
+With this functionality, it’s easy to see if a file is still waiting on approval or if it’s back with the creator for edits, etc.

 In addition, guests can mark up the digital files directly, making it much clearer what they want to change.
 This limits miscommunication and means your team members don’t have the time-consuming tasks of piecing together feedback and cross-referencing separate files, comments, emails, and so on.